chatbot-study/chatbot/README.md

 # chatbot

-This repo contains anonymous-for-review versions of the interview scripts and surveys from our healthcare chatbot study.
+This repo contains artifacts from our healthcare chatbot study: interview scripts, survey questionnaires, HIPAA authorization documents, and prototype examples.